tytydraco/yessleep/out/They_Call_It_The_House_of_Graves.md

 “Hey, hey, Warner.”
 She greeted in that gravelly country accent of hers.

 “Evening, Barb.
 How’s the weather on the roads like?”
-Being a notch up into the mountains, a winter night here could sometimes drop down to the bitter cold of a Midwest winter day, still bitter and cutting.
+Being a notch up into the mountains, a winter night here could sometimes drop down to the cold of a Midwest winter day, still bitter and cutting.

 “If I had any balls they’d be puckered up and fallen off frozen,” she answered.
 “Trucks don’t hold no heat, even the newfangled ones.
 Looked at the forecast and read my cards, clear skies all the way through the weekend.
 Not like we’ve really had snow around here in years.”